OohDark30/ecs-email-alerting/configuration/README.md

   _**Note: The ECS_CONNECTION is a list of dictionaries so multiple sets of ECS connection data can
         be configured to support polling multiple ECS Clusters**_

+  ECS_ALERT_SEVERITY_FILTER
+  This is a list of ECS Alert Severity codes that will be monitored for.
+ECS alerts extracted from ECS will only be stored and emailed if they have a severity code that matches one of the elements in the list.
+Valid values are INFO, WARNING, ERROR, and CRITICAL

   ECS_ALERT_SYMPTOM_CODES:
   This is a list of ECS Alert Symptom codes that will be monitored for.
 ECS alerts extracted from ECS will only be stored and emailed if they have a symptom code that matches one of the elements in the list.
+Note: This is applied after severity code filtering and only if the alert passed.

   _**Note: If the list is left empty the ALL alerts will be processed.**_